GluuFederation/docs-casa-prod/docs/source/plugins/account-linking.md

 ### Activate the custom scripts needed

 While configuring Passport earlier, you enabled one or more authentication scripts (ie. `passport_social`/`passport_saml`).
-In oxTrust, navigate to `Configuration` > `Manage custom scripts` and for every script you enabled, add a configuration parameter with name `authz_req_param_provider` and set its value to the custom authorization parameter created earlier (eg. `custParamCasaPassport`).
+In oxTrust, navigate to `Configuration` > `Manage custom scripts` and for every script you enabled, add a custom property with name `authz_req_param_provider` and set its value to the custom authorization parameter created earlier (eg. `custParamCasaPassport`).

 ### Update Casa custom script